 To prevent burrowing predators from reaching the flock, be sure to include hardware cloth.
 You can dig the hardware cloth into the ground to stop predators from causing havoc.

 It’s good to know which types of predators can cause harm to chickens.
+From digging to climbing predators.

 Let’s look at some of the common and unsuspecting predator groups you need to protect against.